zhuravlyova-mr/TinyChat/README.md

 One server can process many clients requests.
 Messages are sent in json format.
 A few message types are used for exchange of information.
 There is a json parser - parser.h - that is used to parse and unparse messages that are sent and recevied.
-Mixed С/С++ code is used in programs.
+Mixed С/С++ code is used in programs (included string & string.h - must be rewritten).